KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 # Collect-and-display-a-dataset-in-augmented-reality-scenario
-This project has been developed by Giovanni Ambrosi and Kevin Depedri for the Computer Vision course aa 2021-2022 at the University of Trento.
+This project has been developed by Giovanni Ambrosi and Kevin Depedri for the Computer Vision course aa 2021-2022 (Master in Artificial Intelligent Systems) at the University of Trento.
 The app is intended for Android devices only.